dereuromark/executionorder/README.md

 ## Installation

-Download and run "composer update".
+Download and run `composer update`.

 You should now be able to visit the path to where you installed the app and see the setup traffic lights.

+For CLI to work you might have to run `chmod +x bin/cake`, as well.

 ## Configuration and Usage

 Create `config/app_local.php` from the default template and setup the 'Datasources' and any other configuration relevant for your application.

-Run the `cake Migrations migrate` command to have a basic test table (tokens).
+Run the `cake migrations migrate` command to have a basic test table (tokens).

 Then run it and see the logs output.
+To build an updated RESULTS.md file, execute `bin/cake exec prep` after each run to build a TMP/exec.txt from the log output.

 ## Version notice
-This is only for CakePHP 3.0+.
+This is only for CakePHP 3.0+ (currently 3.7).
 For earlier versions please see [dereuromark.de/2013/01/22/cakephp-tips](http://www.dereuromark.de/2013/01/22/cakephp-tips/#dispatcher-execution-order).

 ## Contributing